-Our veterinarians and staff put a strong emphasis on pet wellness care.
+Our veterinarians and staff put a strong emphasis on pet exams.
 Preventative care helps to maintain your pet’s well-being and prevent any serious conditions from getting worse.
-We highly recommend seeing your pet at our animal hospital in Wilton on an annual basis to monitor their health and give them the care they need to stay happy, healthy, and active for years to come.
+We highly recommend seeing your pet at our animal hospital in Wilton, NY on an annual basis to monitor their health and give them the care they need to stay happy, healthy, and active for years to come.

 Cats, dogs, rabbits, pocket pets, reptiles, and birds alike all benefit substantially from annual vet visits.
 Cats, dogs, and exotic pets are masters at hiding any signs of illness from their owners because in the wild, any sign of vulnerability could make them a target for another predator.
 By the time your pet does show any signs of illness, the disease is much more advanced, making it harder and costlier to treat.
 Annual pet wellness exams allow us to catch diseases in their early stages when treatment is far more effective and affordable.

 Every wellness visit has standard practices that we perform for every patient.
 However, we may add on other services depending on your pet's unique needs based on their current health, lifestyle, and age.
 Here’s a list of services you can expect at your pet’s wellness visit:

 - A thorough physical exam from nose to tail

 - Oral health exam (we recommend dental cleanings as needed)